Set Your Watch with B'nai Elim Jerusalem Time

 It's even worse than that.
 But I can't think of any other viable reason.

 These three men came from the wrong side of Israeli society.
 They all had Kippas on their heads.
 They belonged to religious tank units.
 Their families were not left-wing supporters of 'peace,' Labor, and Arabs.
 The men weren't media lovelies.
 Rather, they were young idealistic patriots, who fought for their country, their people and their belief.
-Their belief hasn't betrayed them,
+Their belief hasn't betrayed them, but their country and their people have.

 But that's not all.